ponylang/pony-tutorial/content/runtime-basics/garbage-collector.md

 Pony's type system, along with its reference capabilities, ensures at compile time that your program can **never have data races**.
 As well, because Pony has no locks (really), your program is also **deadlock-free**!
 (Though **livelock** is still possible, so be careful.)

-An actor can be in a variety of states, including: alive, blocked, and dead.
-An actor which is currently executing or processing a message from its queue is considered _alive_.
-When an actor has completed execution and has no pending messages on its queue, it is _blocked_.
-Only if an actor is itself blocked, and all actors with a reference to it are blocked is the actor considered _dead_.

 ## Pony-ORCA Characteristics

 1. An actor may perform garbage collection concurrently with other actors